mfidino/mfidino.github.io/blog/_posts/2023-3-4-split_mcmc.md

 ```

 You can see above that the indexing gets added to the column names.
-This is great as we can use it to determine what species the parameter is associated to as well as if it is that intercept or slope term.
+This is great as we can use it to determine what species the parameter is associated to as well as if the parameter is an intercept or slope term.
 However, it makes it a bit
 difficult to work with the MCMC output, especially when we get around to making predictions from the model.
 Instead,
 it would be awesome if we could make it so that each parameter type (e.g., `psi_beta`, `rho_beta`, etc.) was appropriately indexed in an array instead of storing the array information in the column name itself.
-A couple months back I wrote a function to do exactly this, and have been using it for the last few analysis I've been working on, and I absolutely love it.
+A couple months back I wrote a function to do exactly this, and have been using it for the last few analyses I've been working on, and I absolutely love it.
 I'm regularly sending said function to collaborators and the like, and as a result I figured it would be a good idea to showcase it here so you can use it as well!

 The function, `split_mcmc()`, takes in the full MCMC matrix (i.e., you have to join together all of the chains into one big matrix) and then returns a named list object, one name for every parameter type, that is indexed exactly as it would be in your Bayesian model, save for the fact that the first dimension is always your MCMC samples.
 The code for this
 function is: